At-Home Peritoneal DialysisAt-Home Peritoneal Dialysis

 This team will work with you to order and manage your dialysis supplies.
 Your home-training nurse will guide you through this process so you can get off to a smooth start.

-Ask for support from family members and friends who can help in different ways as your care partners.
+Ask for support from family members and friends.
 A strong support network is a big key to succeeding with your treatment plan.

 Last—and definitely not least—you